PurdueCS190-FALL2014/lab7/README.md

 Now both of you should be able to run `$ python calc.py` on your separate computers and have a fully functioning calculator CLI.

-### Participating in open source

-Open source projects are a great way to get experience in the computer science community.
-Not only are they free and fun to work on, but contributions to open source are serious resume items that companies will love to see.
-Github is one of the biggest open source hosting platforms out there.

-When contributing to open source projects, you have to fork the repository.
-This gives you a copy of the repository on your own account where you have the permissions to change things.
-If you create a feature that you think is worth adding to the main project, you can submit a pull request and the maintainers of the project can merge in your changes.
-Lots more information on contributing to open source can be found [here](https://guides.github.com/activities/contributing-to-open-source/).

-1. Find an open source project on Github that interests you.
-Some good ideas [here](https://github.com/explore)

-2. Fork the repository (the same way you did earlier in the lab)

-3. Clone the forked repository to your machine

-Now your all set!
-If you want to contribute to the project you have the knowledge and tools to do so.

 ### Grading

 * Run `$ git log -3` and show it to your TA